 #3: Check out the builder

-Just as you would check references when hiring a renovator, you need to vet your builder as well.
+Just as you would check references when hiring a renovator, you need to vet your builder when buying a new home as well.

 “What is the builder’s reputation for quality construction, designs and service?” asks Greg Graham, who is president of Cardel Homes Ottawa and chief operating officer of Cardel Group of Companies.